MicrosoftDocs/SupportArticles-docs/support/azure/cloud-services/troubleshoot-common-scenario-use-application-insights.md

 The second method uses the **Logs** option of Application Insights.
 This method is more complicated, but it allows you to use more custom filters to look for specific types of exceptions.
 It also provides more details that will not be displayed in the Failures page.

 By design, the request of Web Role is automatically marked with a unique ID in Cloud Service to identify the correlation.
-The only point is how we can find them in Application Insight.

-The steps will be:
+To find the ID of the requests, follow these steps:

-1. Locate the failed request in requests table and record its ID:
+1. Locate the failed request in the requests table and record its ID:
     ```
     requests
     | where resultCode == "500"
     ```

-2. Find the exception with same ID in exceptions table:
+2. Find the exception with same ID in the exceptions table:

     ```
     exceptions
     | where operation_ParentId == "8d1adf11abf73c42"
     ```

-The way of tracking exceptions based on a failed request will be helpful when you want to troubleshoot an intermittent failure issue since it will contain the complete CallStack of that request.
+Tracking exceptions based on a failed request is helpful when troubleshooting an intermittent failure issue since it contains the complete CallStack of that request.

 ### Check the failed request and related exception for Worker Role

-Since the unhandled exception of Worker Role may cause the whole application downtime, it is recommended to handle all the exceptions in Worker Role that means that it should be included by `try` function.
-As Web Role, to the handled exceptions, `ai.TrackException` is needed to record the exceptions into Application Insights.
+Since the unhandled exception of Worker Role may cause the whole application to experience downtime, it's recommended to handle all the exceptions in Worker Role.
+That means that it should be included by the `try` function.
+For the handled exceptions in Web Role, `ai.TrackException` is needed to record the exceptions in Application Insights.

-Steps to check the exception in Worker Role is similar to the Web Role.
+The steps to check the exception in Worker Role are similar to the ones in Web Role.
 The only difference is that there isn't a built-in system to record the exceptions automatically, so some extra codes are needed to archive the goal.

 Here are multiple possible situations:

-- Worker Role doesn't include a system of recording custom requests, the only data that can be used to track the relationship between exception record and real operation in application is the timestamp.
+- Worker Role doesn't include a system for recording custom requests.
+The only data that can be used to track the relationship between the exception record and real operation in the application is the timestamp.

-  In this situation, the way of checking Failures page is still possible for user to use, but it's needed to switch to Exceptions page and check the timestamp manually.
-The way to check accurate data in Logs page can also be used.
+In this situation, checking the Failures page is still possible, but you need to switch to the Exceptions page and check the timestamp manually.
+You can also check the accuracy of the data on the Logs page.
 The following is an example query to check exceptions between a specific time range.

     ```
     exceptions